-More than 300 fluted projectile points have been found in and near New Jersey (see Map 9).1 Two sites, the Port Mobil site on Staten Island and the Shawnee-Minisink site above the Delaware Water Gap, are located in neighboring states on the opposite banks of rivers separating New Jersey from New York and Pennsylvania.2 Only three buried deposits containing Paleo-Indian points thus far have been extensively excavated in New Jersey.
+More than 300 fluted projectile points have been found in and near New Jersey (see MAP 9).30 Two sites, the Port Mobil site on Staten Island and The Shawnee-Minisink site above The Delaware Water Gap, are located in neighboring states on the opposite banks of rivers separating New Jersey from New York and Pennsylvania.31 Only three buried deposits containing Paleo-Indian points thus far have been extensively excavated in New Jersey.
 These include:

-Plenge Site: A large multiacre open site near the Musconetcong River in Warren County.
+- Plenge Site: A large multiacre open site near the Musconetcong River in Warren County.
 Almost 1,500 stone artifacts found at Plenge have been identified as Paleo-Indian materials.
 Located in shallow soils, site testing indicates that the entire deposit has been disturbed by plowing.
-Much information concerning tool types, raw materials, and general artifact distribution, however, can still be derived from the site.3

-Turkey Swamp Site: A multicomponent open site containing evidence of site occupation from Late Paleo-Indian to Late Woodland times located near the Manasquan River in Monmouth County.
-Dates associated with deeply buried deposits containing unfluted triangular points and other stone tools range from around 7,300 to around 8,900 years old.4
+Much information concerning tool types, raw materials, and general artifact distribution, however, can still be derived from the site.32 - Turkey Swamp Site: A multicomponent open site containing evidence of site occupation from Late Paleo-Indian to Late Woodland times located near the Manasquan River in Monmouth County.
+Dates associated with deeply buried deposits containing unfluted triangular points and other stone tools range from around 7,300 to around 8,900 years old.33 - Zierdt Site: A small open site located on a high sandy terrace near a small stream within one half mile of The Delaware River in Sussex County.
+The lowest of the three strata excavated